7 Pitfalls To Avoid While Live Streaming Events

 In the words of marketing expert Neil Patel, “Live streaming is accessible and beneficial to everyone, and it’s time you started using it.”
 That doesn’t mean you can’t make mistakes.
-This blog will look at 7 common pitfalls that businesses falls into when live streaming events.
+This blog will look at 7 common pitfalls that businesses fall into when live streaming events.

 Live streaming is more popular with businesses today than ever before.
 Millions of businesses are using live streaming for marketing, promotion, communications, revenue generation, and more.
 The video streaming market is predicted to be worth $70.5 billion by 2021.
 Live streaming is making up the majority of that growth.

 To be part of that, you need to do live streaming events the right way.
 That means learning from mistakes that others have made, so you can stream professionally from the get-go.
 Want to learn how to create popular live streams and professionally stream live video?
 If so, you’ve come to the right place.
 Here are our 7 pitfalls to avoid while live streaming events.

 Pitfall #1: Using a social media (non-professional) streaming platform

 One of the most important pitfalls—and the most common—is using a social media platform for streaming.

 The temptation is understandable.
-These platforms are free, and you may already have an audience on there.
+These platforms are free, and you may already have an audience there.
 However, free platforms should be avoided by businesses and others for live streaming events.

 That’s because free platforms have many serious drawbacks for professional users.
 Here is a short, partial list of issues: